 If you haven’t read my story about losing my central vision in one of my eyes, you can read it by clicking here.

-I have acute zonal occult outer retinopathy and my vision isn’t ‘normal’.
+I have an eye disease without a name that falls under the White Dot Syndrome Spectrum (originally diagnosed as AZOOR in 2019, but changed to have no diagnosis in 2022) and my vision isn’t ‘normal’.
 I recently wrote about what I can and can’t see – you can read it the post by clicking here.
 I covered what I can actually see, but I didn’t speak about how my life is affected by my loss of vision.

-I am very lucky that the amount of vision I have lost is relatively small, but AZOOR is a progressive eye disease.
+I am very lucky that the amount of vision I have lost is relatively small, but eye disease can reoccur.
 In some cases, I am told that it can get better.
 I am not one of those cases – my missing parts of my vision have stayed pretty much the same since my vision loss.
 My doctors have told me that my vision loss may change at any time.
 I may lose more vision in my bad eye, or some in my good eye.

-My eye disease is rare, so there’s not a lot of data about it.
-It’s mainly reported by young, white females.. and not a lot of those!
-So I don’t know what’s going to happen with my eyesight.
+My eye disease is rare that they don’t know what it is.
+I don’t know what’s going to happen with my eyesight.
 I manage well, but my vision still affects me on a day to day basis.

 I feel like my confidence was knocked when I lost my central vision in my right eye.
 When it’s bright outside, the blind spot feels huge.
 I don’t feel confident crossing roads or in crowds of people, because I feel like everything moves twice as fast around me.
 I will sometimes reach for my friend’s hand when crossing the road!
 I need to start remembering to pack my sunglasses now we’re coming into summer, because this seems to reduce the blind spot a little.
 Still, my confidence has definitely taken a knock.